scubbo/yt-dlp-aas/README.md

-This package puts [yt-dlp](https://github.com/yt-dlp/yt-dlp) behind an HTTP-callable server.
+This package puts [yt-dlp](https://github.com/yt-dlp/yt-dlp) behind an HTTP-callable server, with a simple web UI at `/`.

 **Motivation:** I had a little snippet of bash that I could run on one of my [`*arr` Pods](https://wiki.servarr.com/) to install the `yt-dlp` CLI tool and then use it to download the audio of a video at a given URL.
 That _worked_, but was awkward - especially having to reinstall the tool any time a Pod was reinitialized.
 With this setup, I can deploy a light image alongside the Arr Pods that can be invoked over HTTP to download whatever URL I'm interested in, without having to do a `kubectl exec` to shell into the existing pods.